2019 Chevrolet Spark Trim Levels with Comparisons & Configurations.

 The Spark comes in four trim levels including the LS, 1LT, ACTIV and the 2LT.
 All of the trim levels offer differing options as standard feature, and the 2LT also offers an add on package.
 Buyers looking to get the most from their purchase of the Spark should explore all of the options available to them.
 Following is a breakdown of all of the different configuration options for the 2019 Chevrolet Spark to help buyers narrow their decision.

-Compare the 2019 Chevrolet Spark LS vs 1LT Trim Levels.
+Compare the 2019 Chevrolet Spark LS vs 1LT Trims.
 What is the difference?

 The Chevrolet Spark LS offers buyers basic functions and an efficient engine.
 For the price, most buyers will expect a stripped down model, but it does have some upside for value based car buyers.